zarpafantasma/corpus_rythmos/II- Aetherion_Theory_and_Implications/016-en_US-Aetherion_The_Jumper.md

 **5.1 Open-Loop α Modulation**

 **Advantages:**\
-• Simple to implement in hardware—each metamaterial layer is programmed to a sequence of settings.\
+• Simple to implement in hardware, each metamaterial layer is programmed to a sequence of settings.\
 • Eliminates sensor noise and control-loop latency.

 **Drawbacks:**\